Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What are the risks of ear cropping?

-Freshly cropped ears can become infected if not cared for properly.
+Cropped ears can become infected if complications arise during the postoperative period.
 If the ears aren’t set correctly, they can heal in an unpleasant permanent position.
+Your dog will lose an essential means of communication.

 vet checking the ear of a white labrador